IDS6145-Fall2019/assignment1-deamonpog/README.md

 The data was processed to convert the cumulative values into actual values.
 This gives the actual number of entries and exits.
 The following grpah shows the actual number of entries and exits over time.
 There is a peak value of both entries and exits on the 17th of March 2018 at midnight.
 This must be due to some special event that occured on that day.
 All other datapoints seem to show a pattern.
 Therefore, this datapoint is considered an outlier and was modified to a value of 0 inorder to observe the pattern.
 ![EEDataPickedAll](images/EEDataPickedAll.png)

 The following shows the same graph with the outlier peak removed.
 The pattern of peaks follows the weekdays.
 This will be further analyzed statistically for finding a general pattern for a weekday.
+The mean, median and mode values were calculated and are given below the figure.
 ![EEDataPickedRemovedOutlier](images/EEDataPickedRemovedOutlier.png)

+* Median of Entries : 36
+* Mean of Entries : 71.85
+* Mode of Entries : 4
+* Standard Deviation of Entries : 95.83

+* Median of Exits : 21
+* Mean of Exits : 32.35
+* Mode of Exits : 9
+* Standard Deviation of Exits : 32.81

 ## (Part 3.2) -  Plotting 2D Random Number Generators **(15%)**